icgc-argo-workflows/argo-qc-tools/cutadapt/README.md

 ### Metrics

 Current metrics captured in the qc_metrics file include:
-* `adapter_read1_percent `: the percent of read 1's that contained adapter sequence.
+* `adapter_percent `: the percent of reads that contained adapter sequence.
-* `adapter_read2_percent`: the percent of read 2's that contained adapter sequence.
-* `quality_trimmed_percent`: the percent of reads that were trimmed for quality.
-  By default, this should be 0, because by default, quality trimming is turned off.

 ## Local Testing